FERRIES 2024: A look at ferry innovations in Norway

 FERRIES 2024: A look at ferry innovations in NorwayWritten by Heather Ervin

 The global ferry industry is rapidly transforming due to advancements in remote and autonomous technology, especially in Norway.
 As we look to the future, it’s essential to understand the latest developments, challenges, and opportunities within this sector.
-To help us explore these aspects with a focus on innovative solutions and case studies that are useful to U.S. operators, Markus Laurinen, Growth and Solution Director for Remote and Autonomous at Kongsberg Maritime, will present at Marine Log’s FERRIES 2024 conference on October 29-30 in Seattle.
+To help us explore these aspects with a focus on innovative solutions and case studies that are useful to U.S. operators, Markus Laurinen, growth and solution director for remote and autonomous at Kongsberg Maritime, will present at Marine Log’s FERRIES 2024 conference on October 29-30 in Seattle.

 With extensive expertise in vessel automation, Kongsberg has ferries in service in Norway utilizing the technology that will be highlighted during the presentation.
 Laurinen will also discuss: